BiLLY-J03l/hash-cracker-python3/README.md

 # hash-cracker
 Hash cracker with python3

--A hash cracker that takes a hash, a hash type and a wordlist and attempts to crack it.
+- A hash cracker that takes a hash, a hash type and a wordlist and attempts to crack it.

--Installation:
+- Installation:

 1-